Transistor Current Mirror Circuit

 Current mirror circuit

-The basic circuit is shown in the diagram below.
-It comprises two transistors, one of which has the base and collector connected together.
-The base connections of both transistors are then linked, as are the emitters.
+The basic circuit of the transistor current mirror is shown in the diagram below.
+It comprises two transistors, one of which has the base and collector connected and the other does not.
+The base connections of both transistors are then linked, as are the emitters which are also taken to ground.

-In terms of the operation of the circuit, the base emitter junction of T1 acts like a diode because the collector and base are connected together.
+In terms of the operation of the circuit, the base emitter junction of TR1 acts like a diode because the collector and base are connected together.

-The current into TI is set externally by other components, and as a result there is a given voltage built up across the base emitter junction of T1.
+The current into TRI is set externally by other components, and as a result there is a given voltage built up across the base emitter junction of TR1.
 As the base emitter voltage on both transistors is the same, the current in one transistor will exactly mirror that of the second, assuming that both transistors are accurately matched.
-Therefore the current flowing into T1 will be mirrored into T2 and hence into the load R1.
+Therefore the current flowing into TR1 will be mirrored into TR2 and hence into the load R1.

 Circuit limitations

-The circuit shown above is often quite adequate for most applications.
-However the circuit has some noticeable limitations under many circumstances:
+The two transistor current mirror circuit shown above is often quite adequate for most applications.
+However it has some noticeable limitations under many circumstances:

 Current mirror with emitter resistors